cmdocumentation/housing-affordability-analysis/README.md

 ### Contextualizing the Effect Size

 A 1.7–2.0x burden ratio represents a substantial and systematic disadvantage.
 To illustrate: if one in four non-immigrants faces high burden, nearly one in two immigrants in the same age cohort does.
-This is not a rounding error or statistical artifact—it reflects material differences in early-career housing costs that persist across multiple age groups and burden thresholds.
+This is not a rounding error or statistical artifact.
+It reflects material differences in early-career housing costs that persist across multiple age groups and burden thresholds.
 In policy terms, this magnitude places immigration status among the primary structural drivers of early-career housing affordability disparities in Canada.

 ### Table 1.
 Worked Example: Confidence Intervals, Ages 25–34